Dr Sally Hines

 Hines, S. (2007) TransForming Gender: Transgender Practices of Identity and Intimacy, Policy Press.

-Hines, S. (forthcoming 2013) Gender Diversity, Recognition and Citizenship: Towards a politics of difference, Palgrave
+Hines, S. (2013) Gender Diversity, Recognition and Citizenship: Towards a Politics of Difference, Palgrave

 Hines, S and Sanger, T.(eds.)
 (2010) Transgender Identities: Towards a Social Analysis of Gender Diversity, Routledge.